LeynardPenaranda/Big-Data-Engineering-Real-World-Project-Ecommerce-Dataset/README.md

 This includes:

-handling missing values
+🧹 handling missing values

-correcting inconsistent data
+🔧 correcting inconsistent data

-transforming timestamps
+⏱️ transforming timestamps

-preparing datasets for integration and analytics
+🔗 preparing datasets for integration

+📊 preparing data for analytics

-These steps will ensure that the data is clean, reliable, and ready for large-scale analytics and data warehousing.
+These steps will ensure that the data becomes clean, reliable, and ready for large-scale analytics and data warehousing.